Clarity is a fragrance that emanates from structure.

 A note about our composite character Marcus Chen, founder of Chen Capital and our book's protagonist CEO

 Across all governance structures and patterns, the book's spine follows Marcus Chen, drawn from patterns across two decades inside real estate firms.
 His platform, his team, his challenges, and his transformation are constructed from real experiences of real firms, anonymized to protect confidentiality.
+The dollar figures in his story are illustrative round numbers, kept round on purpose so the mechanics stay easy to follow; they are not measurements of any single firm.

 A note on the boundary.
 This book speaks to platforms built on real assets and credit, businesses where the operating substrate, the LP base, and the institutional-readiness bar rhyme with what I've spent twenty years inside.
 It does not reach into liquid hedge-fund strategies or venture portfolio construction; those are different animals with different operating physics, and I'd be the wrong guide.
 The platform-first argument may well travel there.
 I haven't built those firms, so I won't claim them.